Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in Mathematics

 To think about computable real numbers, one just needs geometric time.
 In fact, it is possible to think that the full information about those numbers is contained in the (finite) algorithm that defines them, i.e., in their initial conditions.
-For instance, one can ask what is the 43800th digit of $\pi$ and the answer is given by running an algorithm that outputs the digits of $\pi$ and picking its 43800th digit.
-Note that it is not necessary to go through all the previous digits of $\pi$ to compute 43800th one.
+For instance, one can ask what is the 43800th decimal place of $\pi$ and the answer is given by running an algorithm that outputs the digits of $\pi$ and picking its 43800th decimal.
+The answer happens to be a 9, and it is easily computable because it is not necessary to go through all the previous digits of $\pi$ to compute 43800th one.
 There are so-called \textit{digit-extraction algorithms} that allow one to directly compute the nth digit of $\pi$ \cite{plouffe2022formula}.\footnote{The most well-known of such algorithms is perhaps the Bailey-Borwein-Plouffe formula \cite{bailey1997rapid}, that allows to directly compute the hexadecimal digits of $\pi$.
-Digit-extraction algorithms, also in base 10, are known for several other irrational computable real numbers, such as for $e$.} This can be seen as a further evidence that computable (irrational) numbers are already fully determined and do not require creative time.
-The point is that since this is found through a deterministic outcome, the answer to this kind of questions is fully contained in the algorithm, which can be run more or less fast, giving the ability to manipulate this $\vir$mathematical geometric time".
+Digit-extraction algorithms, also in base 10, are known for several other irrational computable real numbers, such as for $e$.} This can be seen as a further evidence that computable (though irrational) numbers are already fully determinate and do not require creative time.
+The point is that since this is found through a deterministic outcome, the answer to this kind of question is fully contained in the algorithm, which can be run more or less fast, giving the ability to manipulate this $\vir$mathematical geometric time".
 This exactly resembles the weather example in Sect. \ref{phys} for the deterministic evolution of the physical system that forms the weather.

 In contrast, if one considers instead a typical, i.e., uncomputable, real number, things are different.
 There are no algorithms compressing the information of that number.
-The only existing $\vir$algorithm" is the number itself.
-Each next digit is generated by a genuinely natural random process, therefore, asking which is the 43800th digit of such a number requires to wait for all 43800 instances of creating of the $\vir$next digit" (see footnote \ref{newInfo}), i.e., it requires $\vir$mathematical creative time".
+The only existing $\vir$algorithm" is the number itself (more precisely there is no finite list of operations that generates the number, but the only way to indicate the number is to list its infinite digits).
+Each next digit is generated by a genuinely random natural process.
+Therefore, asking what the 43800th digit of such a number requires waiting through all 43800 instances of the creation of the $\vir$next digit" (see footnote \ref{newInfo}); that is, it requires $\vir$mathematical creative time".